dCache/release-notes/dcache-minimal-installation.md

 In the above example all cells have

-# Grouping CELLs -In different processes:
+# Grouping CELLs - In different processes:
  - Independent JVMs
  - Shared CPU
  - Per-process Log file